 Plumbing Is Necessary, But Bathroom Cabinets Personalize The Space

-The project featured in today’s tip is a great example.
-The Homeowners requested a larger two-person shower.
-They both wanted more storage for:
+The Homeowners requested a large two-person shower.
+And they both wanted more storage for:

 - Grooming paraphernalia to be put away when not in use;

-- Back-up stock of tissue, hair care products, soap, and lotions (Costco overflow).
+- A back-up stock of tissue, hair care products, soap, and lotions (Costco overflow).

 The existing lavatory area was too narrow, and the adjacent toilet room was wider than it needed to be, so space was borrowed from the toilet room to make the lavatory wider.
 The additional space allowed the following specialized storage in the bathroom cabinets: